-The First Director was Mr M Gordon and others joined, taking the tally to seven initial Directors.
-Many Timeshare clubs joined TATOC to keep abreast of matters that concerned them and enhance their knowledge of the products some of their members had bought.
+The first director was Mr M Gordon and others joined, taking the tally to seven initial directors.
+Many timeshare clubs joined TATOC to keep abreast of matters that concerned them and to enhance their knowledge of the products some of their members had bought.

-TATOC staged, regularized and became more popular which resulted in more and more members joining.
-As TATOC’s reputation was building, it was being consulted by Government and other departments which generally assisted the lawmakers in understanding the Timeshare products from the perspective of a populated club.
+TATOC staged, regularised and became more popular which resulted in more and more members joining.
+As TATOC’s reputation was building, it was being consulted by Government and other departments which generally assisted the lawmakers in understanding timeshare products from the perspective of a populated club.